Some reasons why Māori was unknown as a name for people before 1840's

 'English' is a universal language, not a race of people.

-It is the divide-and-rule nature of Colonialism (Imperialism) that creates the division of Maori / Pakeha, and if you take away the blaming aspect of 'they did this to us', then you see all ethnicities doing the same thing!
-It is a particular side of human nature that suppresses the people, 'race' [divide] being just an invention (a tool, a proxy) that keeps the income rolling in for the administration [rule].
-Maybe it would be better to rephrase 'divide-and-rule' to 'divide-and-administer'
+It is the divide-and-rule nature of Colonialism (Imperialism) that creates any Māori / Pakeha division, and if you take away the blaming / victimhood aspect of 'they did this to us', then you see both (although there is only one) doing the same thing!
+The Earthly carnal intellectual side of human nature, worse when it is collective and political, suppressing the people.
+Promoting 'race' [divide] as a tool or proxy, to keep the money rolling in for the administration [rule].
+Maybe it would be better to rephrase 'divide-and-rule' to 'divide-and-administer'.
+It is a spiritual cannibalism, and the love of money the driving force.

 Page top